 and shows a gun with a knot on the barrel.
 This sculpture can be seen in several places in Sweden and one copy of it is also located outside the UN headquarters in New York City.
 Since we have seen this sculpture in several different places over the last years we have, just for the fun of it, decided to collect all the photos we have of the various versions of it and put them in one blog entry.
 Follow this link

 if you want to read that.

 The sculpture we wanted to see is next to the border between Georgia and Abkhazia.
 The border is guarded by the military and they are not entirely happy to have foreigners lurking around at sensitive areas.
 Therefore we first went to an EU office in Zugdidi and asked for advise on how to get up to the border without getting shot.
-They wrote us a paper stating our
+They wrote us a paper stating our reason for

 Emma enjoying the views

 Emma is enjoying the views over the valley